kcexn/async-berkeley/DEVELOPER.md

 This project uses several modern C++ libraries and tools:

 - **GoogleTest**: Auto-fetched via CMake FetchContent for comprehensive unit testing
+- **GoogleBenchmark**: Auto-fetched via CMake FetchContent for building and running benchmarks.
+- **Boost.ASIO**: The boost libraries are needed to build and run the benchmarks.
 - **NVIDIA stdexec**: Auto-fetched via CPM for sender/receiver execution patterns and asynchronous operations
 - **CPM.cmake**: CMake package manager for automatic dependency fetching and management